QB54 Shark Tank Update — Shark Tank Season 17

 Michael Silva brought his love for football and fun to the Tank with QB54, a convertible chair-turned-game aiming to score big with outdoor enthusiasts.

-Unlike other regular games, it’s a fun game which can be played whether you are headed to the beach with friends or throwing a backyard bash.
-QB54 plays a dual role as a chair which can be transformed into a mini goal post.
+Unlike other regular games, it’s fun, whether you are headed to the beach with friends or throwing a backyard bash.
+QB54 plays a dual role as a chair that can be transformed into a mini goal post.

 About QB54

-Two brothers who grew up in New Jersey commenced this classic American pastime game in 2016.
-They used to play this game with garbage cans when they were kids.
+Brothers who grew up in New Jersey started playing the classic American game in 2016.
+Their initial idea was to play with garbage cans so that football can be played between two people.

-The answer led to the invention of this ironic fun time game.
+This led to the invention of this ironic fun-time game.
 When they grew up, one day, while cleaning dishes, Frank said, “Thanksgiving Classic.”
-And within a minute, they were out on the ground with beers in their hand, throwing football like they used to.
+Within a minute, they were out on the ground with beers in their hands, throwing football like they used to.

-One of their neighbours joined the game and they ended up playing three hours straight.
-That’s when the idea of starting the brand, QB54 clicked.
-While figuring out the name of the brand, many people asked about the number 54.
-Thus, the truth is, they picked the number 54 out of thin air and as most games end on 54.
+One of their neighbours joined the game, and they ended up playing three hours straight.
+That’s when the idea of starting the brand QB54 clicked.
+While thinking about their brand name, people asked what’s with the number 54.
+But the truth is, they picked that number out of thin air.

 QB54 Shark Tank Pitch

-Michael Silva appeared on the stage asking for $350,000 for 10% of equity in his brand.
+Michael Silva appeared on Shark Tank seeking $350,000 for 10% equity in QB54.
 He showed the Sharks how to set up from the rest mode to the game mode.

-The founder began by opening the front and back flaps, exposing it to a basket.
+The founder opened the front and back flaps, exposing it to a basket.
 Then, he put up the goal posts on each of the chairs.

-Guest Shark Michael Strahan and Robert Herjavec were called to the floor to play the game and test it.
-Michael, the founder, taught the rules to the sharks.
-Score a touchdown, kick for extra point.
+Guest Sharks Michael Strahan and Robert Herjavec were called to the floor to play the game and test it.
+Michael, the founder, taught the Sharks the rules: Score a touchdown, kick for extra points.
 Moreover, the defending team can earn 3 points if they catch a rebound from the chair before it hits the ground.

-Lori was intrigued by the game and wanted to know the selling price on the website.
-Thus, they sell it for $169 to $189.99, and every set comes with a pair of chairs, a football, two goal posts, and the kit.
-However, the cost of production was $32, but after including tariffs, it’s around $37.
+Lori was excited by the game and thus, she wanted to know its selling price.
+The founder told that they sell it for $169 to $189.99, and every QB54 set comes with chairs, two goal posts, the kit, and a football.
+Though, the production cost was $32, but after tariffs, it’s $37.

 View this post on Instagram